 This is the sort of parenting choices that I am sure will no way come back to haunt us.

 2. He fought the doc and the doc won

 I think it was because he didn’t see it coming.
 I’m sure that’s why it rattled him.
 He’s used to dealing with professional athletes.
 One’s who have a history dealing with pain.
 What he wasn’t prepared for was my 4 year old with a broken tibia screaming.
 Not just screaming in pain but screaming directly at him.
 As in “PLEASE STOP HURTING ME DOCTOR?!
 WHHHYYYYY!!!!”

 I felt bad for him.

 I mean, don’t get me wrong I still felt bad about my kid but it’s been 48 hours now since the break and I really needed to get this cast on him.
 The cast would keep his leg from being jostled around while I’m carrying him around like Hodor from Game of Thrones.

 Also, for a moment it was nice to see someone else getting the guilt trip.

-After he was done he turned and left the curtained area.
-I like to imagine he went to a corner where his assistants gave him a towel, squirted water on his face and head and rubbed his shoulders while offering tips.
+After he was done he turned and left the curtained area without saying a word to anyone.
+I like to imagine he went to a corner where his assistants gave him a towel, squirted water on his face and head and rubbed his shoulders for awhile.

 The break was over and it was time to get back in there.
 He stood up and marched back through the curtain.